Methodology

 4.4 Short SCEYP: Fieldwork dates

-The short SCEYP fieldwork ran from 17th April until 25th July 2023.[14]
-As with the main survey, a “web-first” design was followed, with the online survey launched first and a communication strategy designed to maximise the number of online completions (see Table 4.2 for communication dates).
+The short SCEYP fieldwork ran from 9th May until 12th July 2024.[1]
+As with the main SCEYP, a “web-first” design was followed, with the online survey launched first and a communication strategy designed to maximise the number of online completions (see Table 4.2 for communication dates).
 Paper questionnaires were sent out with reminder letters over a month into fieldwork and were supplemented with email reminders.

 [1] (opens in a new tab) This is the date when the invitation letters were first mailed out.